LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 2:**
 TECH QUESTIONS:
-1. Why did you decide to learn development?
+1. Why did you decide to learn software development?
 2. What is a function?
 Why would you use one?
 3. If a JavaScript function logs undefined what can you do to troubleshoot this problem?